alberteaznwong/ANUBI/README.md

 Version: 1.0.0

 ---
+## **Article**
+If you use ANUBI in your pipeline, please cite the following article:
+ANUBI: A Platform for Affinity Optimization of Proteins and Peptides in Drug Design Damiano Buratto, Wanding Wang, Xinyi Zhang, Qiujie Zhu, Jia Meng, Daniel J. Rigden, Ruhong Zhou, and Francesco Zonta Journal of Chemical Theory and Computation Article ASAP
+DOI: 10.1021/acs.jctc.5c01640

 ## **Overview**
 This software is designed to **optimize protein or peptide candidates for improved target binding**.
 ### **The whole process includes**
-**1. The initial MD：Make topolofy, Buid box, Add water and ions, Energy minimization, NVT and NTP;**
+**1. The initial MD：Make topology, Build box, Add water and ions, Energy minimization, NVT and NTP;**
 **2. The production MD;**
 **3. Binding free energy calculation: gmx_MMPBSA;**
 **4. Sequence Sampling using Monte Carlo methods: We have two different modes PEPTIDE MODE and PROTEIN MODE**